att/netarbiter/sds/ceph-docker/examples/helm/README.md

 helm init                    # or helm init --upgrade helm serve &

-# Prepare a ceph namespace
+# Prepare a ceph namespace in the K8s cluster
 ./prep-ceph-ns.sh
 ```